-Stone Canyon fire: One person dead, at least two homes destroyed in wildfire burning near Lyons
+Stone Canyon fire: One person dead, four firefighters injured and at least five homes destroyed in wildfire burning near Lyons

 Smoke billows from the Stone Canyon fire along a dirt road with flames visible in the background.